SamvelMK/fuzzy_contoller/README.md

 The Fuzzy Control System includes three blocks: 1) __Fuzzification__, 2) __Inference,__ 3) __Defuzzification.__

 In the __Fuzzification__ stage, the crisp input (aka antecedent) is converted to a fuzzy set which is passed to the __Inference__ engine.
-The fuzzy input sets activate certain rules in the rule base which gives a fuzzy output set (for the consequent).
+The fuzzy input sets activate certain rules in the rule base which gives a fuzzy output set.
 Afterwards __Deffuzzification__ converts the fuzzy ouput set into a crisp value.

 For this system I decided to use two types of input variables: User's internal state and features of the movies in the database.
 The User's internal state includes the user's mood (Very Happy -> Very Upset) and the physical state (Exchausted -> Very lively).
 The features of the movies are the ones presented above.
 Now the system is only going to ask the user to specify the to internal states and the rest is going to be taken from the respective database.